adamsilver/fdpb/03-Book-A-Flight.md

 # Book A Flight

 In this chapter, we'll design a flight booking system.
 At first this might seem like a bit of a *niche* problem, especially when compared to *A Registration Form* and *Checkout*.
-However, this chapter encourages us to solve several interesting topics that are transferable to other problem domains.
+However, this chapter encourages us to solve several interesting patterns that are transferable to other problem domains.

 Here are the main steps in our flow: